 It comes with a Lulzbot-modified version of Cura, so you don’t have to spend anything extra on software unless you want to.
 This software can be manually installed on Windows, Mac, and Linux devices, so there’s really no system that it won’t work with.

 This version of Cura makes it incredibly easy to get started.
 It can recommend temperatures and suggest the best filament to use for a given model, among other things.
 Too much of 3D printing is consulting guides, so by skipping this step, the Lulzbot TAZ 5 makes it easier to get into the action.

 This printer has had its price cut by hundreds of dollars since the release of the TAZ 6.
 It now retails for around $1650, which is pretty reasonable considering how versatile it is.
 The parts required to add a second extruder cost less than $20, too, so there’s very little reason not to pay a little extra.

 It’s pretty clear that this isn’t intended to be bought as someone’s first 3D printer.
 Even though it’s easy to use and user-friendly, the cost alone is enough to cut entry-level users out entirely.
 If you upgrade from a low-budget model, however, you’ll find that the TAZ 6 expands your horizons massively.

 You’re not limited to just using Lulzbot filaments, either (although they are pretty cheap).
 As long as it’s a 3mm material, and you can get the extruder hot enough, you can print with just about anything.
-Obviously, there are huge differences in price between materials and brands, but you can keep costs low by choosing reputable third-party suppliers.
+Evidently, there are huge differences in price between materials and brands, but you can keep costs reduced by opting for reputable third-party suppliers.

 With a year’s limited warranty on the printer itself and reasonable coverage periods for accessories, Lulzbot actually takes pretty good care of their customers.
 You can choose to extend the warranty by up to three years, although there are some pretty hefty costs involved.